jakebottrall/tmsw/README.md

 ## About The Project

 tRPC integration for MSW.
+Inspired & built on [msw-trpc](https://github.com/maloguertin/msw-trpc).
+A fantastic package, however it was missing two things I required:

+1. Error handling
+2. Support for `httpBatchLink` (for error handling)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Installation